CrypticMuze/Foodies_Website/README.md

 # Foodies Website
 ## About the Project

-  This is a responsive website made using HTML.
-CSS, and Bootstrap 5 for a restarant
+  This is a demo responsive website made using HTML.
+CSS, JS, and Bootstrap 5 for a restarant.

 ## Live Demonstartion of the Project